• Skip to primary navigation

 Are you a fan of healthy desserts?
 If so, you're going to love this healthy fruit salsa!
 Not only is it packed with naturally sweet flavor, but it's so good for you too.
 With so much fresh fruit, you'll feel great any time you eat it.

-It's great for a summer weekend treat or to take to a party with friends and family, like our summer fruit pizza.
 Bake your own homemade pita chips and this fruit salsa recipe will be a show stopper.
-It's meant to be eaten as a sweet appetizer or a finishing touch to a get together as a lightened-up dessert.
+It’s meant to be eaten as a sweet appetizer or a finishing touch to a get together as a lightened-up dessert.

 Sweet and healthy at the same time, this fruit salsa is made with fresh fruit and scooped up with a crunchy homemade cinnamon sugar pita chips.
 This healthy summer dessert means no oven and lots of healthy fruit.
 You're summer parties will be complete with this healthy recipe.